 We’re all pretty familiar with the front of our skin care products, but the back is more of a mystery.
 Trying to decipher the symbols on the back of beauty products can be a challenge.
 Often small and near the bottom of the package, these symbols should not be overlooked as they convey important information about the product.
 Read on to become familiar with these symbols and what they mean:

-Period after opening (a jar with an open lid and a number and letter inside)
+What it looks like: A jar with an open lid and a number and letter inside

-Leaping Bunny (a bunny leaping through a circle with two stars)
+What it looks like: A bunny leaping through a circle with two stars

-The Green Dot (two arrows, usually black and white, arranged like yin and yang)
+What it looks like: Two arrows, usually in black and white, arranged like yin and yang

 Is there a symbol on one of your skin care products that you don’t understand?
 Let us know in the comments.